p0dyakov/flutter_interview/README_EN.md

 ---
 <!-- TOC --><a name="multithreading-in-dart-and-flutter"></a>
 ### Multithreading in Dart and Flutter
-'Dart` is a single—threaded programming language.
+`Dart` is a single—threaded programming language.
 It executes one instruction at a time.
 But at the same time, we can run the code in a separate thread using `Isolate`

 ---
 <!-- TOC --><a name="isolate"></a>